steedos/steedos-docs/docs/no-code/customize/object-relationship.md

 ##### Many-to-Many Relationships

-- **Description**: To associate two types of objects in a many-to-many manner, you can create a third object, known as a junction object.
+- **Description**: By defining relationship fields as array-type fields, a many-to-many relationship can be established between two objects.
-- **Usage**: The junction object has two master-detail relationships, each linking to one of the objects to be associated.
-For example, a student can enroll in multiple courses, and a course can have multiple students.
+- **Usage**: Array-type fields can bind multiple records simultaneously.
+For example, create a "assignees" field for a task, configure it as multi-select, so that one task can be assigned to multiple assignees.
+Each assignee will also have their own task list.

 ### Configuring Object Relationships